Evander Holyfield vs. Lennox Lewis II

-Evander Holyfield vs. Lennox Lewis II, was a professional boxing match contested on November 13, 1999 for the WBA, WBC, IBF, and vacant IBO heavyweight championships.
+Evander Holyfield vs. Lennox Lewis II, billed as Unfinished Business, was a professional boxing match contested on November 13, 1999 for the WBA, WBC, IBF, and vacant IBO undisputed heavyweight championship.

 Background

 The two fighters had met eight months prior in Madison Square Garden.
-Though Lewis had seemingly done enough to win, the bout was declared a draw, with one judge ruling the fight in favor of Lewis 116–113, another scoring the fight in Holyfield's favor with a score of 115–113 and the third declaring the fight even at 115–115.
+Though many felt Lewis had seemingly done enough to win, the bout was declared a draw, with one judge ruling the fight in favor of Lewis 116–113, another scoring the fight in Holyfield's favor with a score of 115–113 and the third declaring the fight even at 115–115.
 The ruling became one of the most controversial in boxing history, and as such, the three sanctioning bodies quickly ordered a rematch between the two.

 A week after this first fight, Holyfield and Lewis agreed to the rematch, with the fight's US$30 million purse being evenly split between them.
 The match was originally scheduled for September, but was pushed back to November 13, with Las Vegas' Thomas & Mack Center being announced as the site of the fight.
 The fight was to occur exactly seven years after Riddick Bowe defeated Holyfield to become the last undisputed heavyweight champion.
-The men were to fight for the three major belts and the lesser-regarded IBO heavyweight title, which was awarded to Lewis prior to the fight.
+The men were to fight for the titles of the three major sanctioning bodies as well as the lesser-regarded IBO heavyweight title which had been stripped from Brian Nielsen (boxer) prior to the fight.

 The fight

 Like in the previous fight, Lewis gained an early advantage, winning both rounds 1 and 2.
 Lewis won round 3 on two of the judges' scorecards, but a late rally from Holyfield during the final 30 seconds in which he landed several punches, including a hard right to the side of Lewis' head, helped him win on the third judge's scorecard.
 Holyfield then won the next four rounds.
 In an entertaining round 7, the two fighters fought in the middle of ring during the final 20 seconds, each landing several punches.
 Lewis seized control of the fight by winning rounds 8 to 11.
 The men fought a close round 12, but Lewis again took the round on two of the judges' scorecards.
 Lewis was then named the winner by unanimous decision with scores of 115–113, 116–112 and 117–111, becoming the first undisputed heavyweight champion in nearly seven years.
+HBO's Harold Lederman had the bout scored 116-112 for Lewis and the AP had it 116-113.